tc39/proposal-intl-segmenter/README.md

 ### `%SegmentIterator%`

-This class iterates over segment boundaries of a particular string.
+This class iterates over segmentation boundaries of a particular string.

 ### Methods on %SegmentIterator%: